 Save water in the garden

 See my post on easy, effective water saving tips for the garden.

 Water butts are not a magic solution to sustainability, because they dry out quickly in droughts.
 But they help.
 Buy the largest you can fit in.

 And let your lawn go brown.
-It will recover.
-But newly planted or laid lawns need regular watering in their first summer.
+It is not dying, only dormant and will recover.
+Only newly planted or laid lawns need regular watering in their first summer.

 Make your own compost

-Making compost saves you the time and petrol you waste taking green waste to the local tip.
+Making compost saves you the time and petrol you waste taking garden clippings to the local tip.
 Compost also returns nutrients to the soil.

 But, once again, it’s not the solution to all your compost needs.
 Personally I find it difficult to make enough compost for my own needs in my middle-sized garden.